top of page

 -Mark Nevers, SOS, November 2004

-Unlike more easily recognizable manufacturers like Neve or API who made thousands of consoles, Sphere produced individual pieces per the specifications of each customer.
 Over time, Sphere consoles became known for an unparalleled sonic excellence.
-A sound whose musicality, directness and utter size, engineers and producers strive to impart on their recordings.
+A Sphere console has a quality engineers and producers strive to impart on their recordings and a sound musicians love.
 That sound is why the remaining Sphere consoles are still making records almost 50 years later.

 mark nevers SOS Sphere Eclipse